nour-hatem/AraCheck/README.md

 This section is included deliberately, as an accurate account of the current state of the system:

 - The RAG confidence thresholds (`margin_threshold = 1.0`, `absolute_floor = 0.0`) are provisional, calibrated on only 12 test questions, and are explicitly intended to be recalibrated once `logs/rag_confidence_log.jsonl` accumulates real production queries.
+- The margin-based confidence gate (`compute_margin` / `is_confident` in `rag_tool.py`) is fully implemented and logged, but is not yet wired into the live `graph.py` routing.
+The current Tier 2 → Tier 3 escalation relies on context presence (whether retrieval returned anything) rather than the margin gate.
+- `Citation.tsx` exists in the frontend components but is not currently imported into `ChatWindow.tsx`; inline citation markers (`[1]`, `[2]`, etc.) render as plain text in the chat UI rather than as clickable source links.
 - Two independent reranking implementations exist (`retriever.py`'s built-in cross-encoder rerank and the separate `reranker.py` module); only the former is on the live query path.
 - `docker-compose.yml` has build paths that do not match the current repository layout.
 - `scripts/ingest_books.py` is a placeholder and does not yet perform real ingestion logic.